ark2002/Do-you-know-Aryak-CLI-Quiz-App/README.md

   * use question list
   * and function to put together a quiz
 * In your program, create a data structure to hold high scores.
-* Show user his score and high scorers.
-* Ask the user to send a screenshot if he has beaten the score.

 ### understanding
 * all programs are made up of mini functions and data structures.